Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Installation/Windows_Installation.md

 To do so open the URL defined in the [Admin / System Configuration / Web panel](../Administration/System_Config.md) (i.e., `http://profinity:18080`) to access the Profinity web client.
 For users that followed the default setup procedure, the default URL is `http://localhost:18080` on the local machine or the IP address of the machine and `http://[Your IP Address]:18080` if accessed remotely.

 Connecting to the Profinity web client will direct you to the Profinity login page.
+However, for security a fresh install of Profinity Desktop on Windows will not have an account created that you can log in with.
+Create a user account using the desktop application and then you can login as normal.

 <figure markdown>
 ![Profinity login page](../images/login_page.png)
 <figcaption>Profinity login page</figcaption>
 </figure>

-A fresh install of Profinity will only have the administrator user active.
-To log in, use the following login details.

-Username: `admin`

-Password: `password`